imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 Also, if present, statistics for an intermediate cache are not collected, as perf is a generic tool.
 To have a better picture, relative indicators are needed.
 As the profile of cache usage we examine the following factors.

 - Branch prediction effectiveness. `branch_misses/branches`.
-These are actually misses so the lower value the better the branch prediction works.
+These are actual misses so the lower value the better the branch prediction works.
 - L1 cache - instruction cache of the first level - effectiveness. `L1_icache_load_misses/L1_icache_loads`.
 These are actual misses so the lower value the better cache works.
 Unfortunately, results for dcache (data cache) are absent.
 - Last Level Cache effectiveness. `LLC_load_misses/LLC_loads`.
 These are actual misses so the lower value the better cache works.
 - Total cache effectiveness. `LLC_load_misses/(L1_icache_loads+L1_dcache_loads)`.
 This ratio tells how often memory requests are handled by any cache.
 These are actual misses.